Lake Trasimeno: Castles

 Between Monte del Lago and S.Feliciano is Zocco castle, ruined for decades.
 It is privately owned but unmaintained.
 It is one of the biggest castles of the area and the only one that, inside its sandstone walls, has a still untouched medieval keep.
 Some years ago it was probably inhabited, as there is a building fitted with a TV antenna, but now its only entry is closed.
 The best-preserved parts are the eastern and the southern walls, increasingly endangered because the wall's faults are enlarging.
 The rest of the walls are mostly demolished or have fallen down.
 One of the southern towers has two enormous cracks in the middle.

 The Vernazzano leaning tower (N43 13.210 E12 06.084), around 20 m in height, leans like the famous Leaning Tower of Pisa.
 This unique remnant of an ancient castle was built before 1089, when the Marchiones family donated the whole castle to the monastery of Città di Castello.
-In 1202, it fell under control of Perugia and this city gained control of Northern Trasimeno.
+In 1202, it fell under control of Perugia and this city gained control of Northern Trasimene.
 It was built on M.te Castiglione, near two rivers.
 The castle and the surrounding settlement at Vernazzano, were damaged by wars in 15th century and two centuries later, by a strong earthquake and after-shocks.
 Erosion of the foundations by water caused the tower to lean in the 18th century.
 Vernazzano was rebuilt in the valley, away from this site, which had been effective for territorial control but was less well-suited for living in.
 The Leaning Tower has therefore been abandoned for almost 300 years.
 To avoid its collapse, a steel reinforcement was recently added, with plates and wires as thick as 2 to 3 cm.
 The Tower is not well known, being located away from the main streets.
 It is visible from far away, but not easily accessible.